dianaeun/my-little-bookstore/project_mlb/frontend/README.md

 # Welcome!
+*We assume you operate the front-end on MacOS or Windows.*

-To explore our front-end, you should first clone the repository.
+To explore our front-end, you should first clone our repository.

 ```bash
 git clone https://github.com/CSE416-Traders/CSE416_Group_Project.git